No. 1 Gonzaga turns showdown with No. 2 UCLA into 83-63 rout

 Gonzaga was at its free-flowing best on offense, picking apart the Bruins with crisp cuts and passes.
 The Zags made eight of their first nine shots and used a 19-2 run to go up 29-8.
 Even after the pace slowed, Gonzaga still led 45-25 at halftime.

-The Zags caused even more problems with their quick hands and feet, swatting down passes and shots to set up transition opportunities.
+The Zags caused even more problems with their quick hands and feet, swatting away passes and shots to set up transition opportunities.

 UCLA took numerous difficult shots and missed most of the open ones it got, going 11 for 41 from the field in the first half.